| Key learnings:

 What happens to health when glutathione is low?

-Glutathione depletion, and the concomitant oxidative stress, have been linked to ageing and many chronic or degenerative diseases (3,7).
+Glutathione depletion, and the concomitant oxidative stress, have been linked to aging and many chronic or degenerative diseases (3,7).
 Levels of glutathione are highest in young healthy people and have been shown to reduce sequentially with age, chronic and acute disease (1); conversely oxidative damage increases with age (10) and disease, as expected (1).

 Diseases and conditions associated with GSH depletion are:(3).